0xNF/DotNetStandardSpotifyWebApi/README.md

 DotNetStandardSpotifyWebApi
 ===

-A wrapper for the Spotify Web API written for .Net Standard
+A wrapper for the Spotify Web API written for .Net Standard.

 Currently targets .Net Standard v1.4

 ### Authorization
 Get an OAuth Token using the Authorization Code Flow
 ```
+//Sets up a redirect to Spotify, which will send an OAUTH_CODE to the given REDIRECT_URI
  AuthorizationInProgress flow = AuthorizationCodeFlow.GetAuthStateAndRedirect(<CLIENT_ID>, <REDIRECT_URI>, <SCOPE>);

+//Exchanges an OAuth code from a successful Spotify redirect for a OAuth Credentials
  OAuthCredentials token = await AuthorizationCodeFlow.GetSpotifyTokenCredentials(<OAUTH_CODE>, <CLIENT_ID>, <CLIENT_SECRET>, <REDIRECT_URI>);
 ```